Persoonia dillwynioides

 Persoonia dillwynioides, commonly known as Fitzgerald persoonia, is a species of flowering plant in the family Proteaceae and is endemic to a restricted area in the south-west of Western Australia.
 It is an erect, spreading shrub with smooth bark, linear leaves and bright yellow flowers borne singly or in groups of up to four along a rachis up to 3 mm long.

 Description

 Persoonia dillwynioides is an erect, spreading shrub that typically grows to a height of 0.6–1.8 m with smooth, mottled grey bark and branchlets that are angular and densely hairy when young but become cylindrical and glabrous with age.
 The leaves are arranged alternately along the stems, linear, 10–20 mm long and 0.7–1.3 mm wide and more or less concave on the upper surface.
 The flowers are arranged singly or in groups of up to four along a rachis up to 3 mm long, each flower on a pedicel 1.5–2.5 mm long.
 The tepals are bright yellow, 10–12 mm long and 1.3–1.5 mm wide and the anthers are bright yellow.
-Flowering occurs from November to December and the fruit is a oval drupe 7–10.5 mm long and 4–5 mm wide.
+Flowering occurs from November to December and the fruit is an oval drupe 7–10.5 mm long and 4–5 mm wide.